skip to content

 • the relevant authority did not know about the interment right when they assumed administration for the cemetery or natural burial ground.

-• a person must not, without the approval of the Attorney-General, exhume or remove bodily remains from their place of interment, or re-inter in a cemetery or natural burial ground bodily remains that have been exhumed or removed from their place of interment - maximum penalty $20,000 or imprisonment for 4 years
+It is an offence to exhume or remove bodily remains from their place of interment, or re-inter in a cemetery or natural burial ground bodily remains that have been exhumed or removed from their place of interment, without the permission of the Attorney-General [s 13].

-Burials and Cremations : Last Revised: Mon Feb 27th 2023
+Burials and cremations : Last Revised: Wed Aug 6th 2025

 The content of the Law Handbook is made available as a public service for information purposes only and should not be relied upon as a substitute for legal advice.
 See Disclaimer for details.
 For free and confidential legal advice in South Australia call 1300 366 424.